-The applicant should be an Authorised Dealer Category-I bank or an Authorised Dealer Category-II or a Full Fledged Money Changer (FFMC), as defined in the A.P.
+- (i) The applicant to become an Indian Agent should be an Authorised Dealer Category-I bank or an Authorised Dealer Category-II or a Full Fledged Money Changer (FFMC), as defined in the A.P.
 (DIR Series) Circular No. 25 [A.P.
-(FL Series) Circular No. 02] dated March 6, 2006.
+(FL Series) Circular No. 02] dated March 6, 2006, or a Scheduled Commercial Bank or the Department of Posts. - (ii) The applicant should have minimum Net Owned Funds of ₹50 lakh.